Topographic map: Conventions

 The various features shown on the map are represented by conventional signs or symbols.
 For example, colors can be used to indicate a classification of roads.
 These signs are usually explained in the margin of the map, or on a separately published characteristic sheet.

 Topographic maps are also commonly called contour maps or topo maps.
-In the United States, where the primary national series is organized by a strict 7.5-minute grid, they are often called or quads or quadrangles.
+In the United States, where the primary national series is organized by a strict 7.5-minute grid, they are often called either quads or quadrangles.

 Topographic maps conventionally show topography, or land contours, by means of contour lines.
 Contour lines are curves that connect contiguous points of the same altitude (isohypse).
 In other words, every point on the marked line of 100 m elevation is 100 m above mean sea level.

 These maps usually show not only the contours, but also any significant streams or other bodies of water, forest cover, built-up areas or individual buildings (depending on scale), and other features and points of interest such as what direction those streams are flowing.

 Most topographic maps were prepared using photogrammetric interpretation of aerial photography using a stereoplotter.
 Modern mapping also employs lidar and other Remote sensing techniques.
 Older topographic maps were prepared using traditional surveying instruments.

 The cartographic style (content and appearance) of topographic maps is highly variable between national mapping organizations.
 Aesthetic traditions and conventions persist in topographic map symbology, particularly amongst European countries at medium map scales.